ZhouSusan/CSharp_NetCore_Human/README.md

 (Optional) Change the last function to accept any object and just make sure it is of type Human before applying damage.
 Hint you may need to refer back to the Boxing/Unboxing tab!

-# Assignment Part 2: Wizard, Ninja, Samurai
+## Assignment Part 2: Wizard, Ninja, Samurai classes
 We are going to be revisiting our Human class and building out three new classes that all inherit from it.

 Create a class for a Ninja, a Wizard, and a Samurai